 - The criminals act like interested buyers and try to convince you to share your Google verification code with them.
 They use the verification code to create the fraudulent Google Voice account in your name that is used to scam others.

 - The Identity Theft Resource Center (ITRC) is also receiving reports from victims who claim to not have a Google Voice account.
 In this scenario, scammers set up a Google Voice account and link it to the phone number of the person they call so they can create a fake post selling the same items as a legitimate seller.

 - To completely avoid a Google Voice verification scam, only do business in-person with verified funds.
 Take your time while selling items online.
 If someone asks you to share a Google verification code with them, don’t do it.

-- If you fall victim to a Google Voice scam, there are steps you can take to reclaim your number.
+- If you fall victim to a Google Voice scam, you should reclaim your number.
 Click here to learn more.

 While selling items online has its perks, it has its risks, too.
-If you are looking to sell online, it is vital you are aware of the scam and know what to do if you encounter it.
+If you are looking to sell online, it is vital you are aware of the scam.
+Even if you are not, you should know what to do if you encounter it.